 With an extensive background in marketing, design, publication, and communication for industries as varied as non-profit, retail, international finance and real estate, Sharon Dundee came to Cleveland Hearing & Speech Center in 2014.
 Initially, as Manager of Marketing, Communications and Events within the Development department, she was responsible for the day-to-day responsibilities of marketing and advertising for the Center and each of its (then) four areas of service.
-In addition, she helped to create and manage numerous special events throughout the year including several major fundraisers.
+In addition, she helped to create and manage numerous special events throughout the year including several significant fundraisers.
 In 2017 she was appointed Director of Marketing & Communications as part of the Strategic Plan initiative to create a new, independent Marketing Department.
-In this role she is responsible for developing and managing marketing strategies, a comprehensive advertising plan, public relations, and digital/social media functions.
+In this role, she is responsible for developing and managing marketing strategies, a comprehensive advertising plan, public relations, and digital/social media functions.
 She oversees and manages the marketing budget, works with numerous outsource vendors, media reps and CHSC staff to ensure a consistent brand and message for the Center.

 Ms. Dundee holds a Bachelor of Fine Arts degree from Youngstown State University.
 She is affiliated with American Advertising Federation, eMarketing Association, and the Editorial Advisory Board of Mitchell Media.

-Interim Director of Development
+Director of Development